ayushbhardwaj10/PrivateEnergyPartners/README.md

      {
      userid : <userid>
      duration : <duration>
      "source" : <energy source>
      }
-     // duration - can be only 2,4,8 to represent last 2,4 and 8 days
+   - duration - can be only 2,4,8 to represent last 2,4 and 8 days
-     // can be either - solar,wind or hydro
+   - source can be either - solar,wind or hydro
-     Note : Since the production and consumption data exists only for user id 1 and 4.
+   - Note : Since the production and consumption data exists only for user id 1 and 4.
 Please use below to test body : {
      "userid" :1,
      "duration" :2,